Cereal leaf beetle: Food

 O. melanopus consumes nearly all cereal crops, but has a strong affinity for oats, barley, and rye, and its favorite host is wheat.
 Alternatives are corn, sorghum, and sudangrass for adults, and wild oats, quackgrass, timothy, canary grass, reed canary grass, annual and perennial ryegrass, foxtail, orchard grass, wild rye, smooth brome, and fescues for the whole lifespan.
 The physical symptoms of the plant caused by them are thin, long lines where the upper epidermis of the leaf has been eaten.
 Since the beetle is migratory when it eats, it is not consistent within a field.
 In Michigan, entire fields are rarely affected and the situation is most likely the same in the Midwest.
 A field of plants looks weathered and old, but is never completely destroyed.
 Damage is usually no more than 40% total.

-When a herbivore consumes a plant, it releases volatile organic compounds (VOCs).
+When a herbivore consumes a plant, it (the plant) releases volatile organic compounds (VOCs).
 Because VOCs are a chemical signal that attract some predators, the female O. melanopus is repelled by the chemicals for her own and the safety of her progeny.
 Males are deterred, but do not change eating habits.

 To determine the eating habits of O. melanopus, scientists conducted an experiment using different media.
 They took agar gel infused with pea and barley extracts, and noted the resulting reaction.
 When used alone, both pea extract, which is not a desired food for the beetle, and barley extract, which is an alternate source, produced a weakening or halting of consumption.
 A combination of both, however, incited a small feeding response.
 Most likely, a secondary compound in barley incites an eating response, perhaps when a lack of desired food is present.